NeuropsyOL/RECORDA/README.md

 - Rotation Vector
 - Step Count

-Using LSL Recorder you can record any kind of LSL streams over the network.
+Using Recorda you can record any kind of LSL streams over the network.
 It support recording of following types of stream data:

 - Byte
 - Short